Placement

 - UC Santa Cruz, 1997

 Eric Schwitzgebel (Ph.D.
 1997), Words About Young Minds: The Concepts of Theory, Representation, and Belief in Philosophy & Developmental Psychology.
-Committee: Elisabeth Lloyd, John R. Searle, and Alison Gopnik.
+Committee: Elisabeth Lloyd, John Searle, and Alison Gopnik.

 - UC Riverside, 1997